Fueling Growth and Success Over the Years

 In 1987, DOC purchased the former Tower Restaurant at the Bangor Street Triangle in Houlton and completely renovated the building and grounds to a new CITGO station with a Gentlebear car wash and 3 self-serve car wash bays.
 A Citgo station on Route 1A in Brewer followed shortly thereafter.
 The Company logo, DOC, was formally launched in 1989.
 The following year, DOC’s fuel oil price protection plans were introduced to the public.
 This innovative idea quickly flourished and was featured on the front page of the Wall Street Journal on August 15, 1990.
 The director of Maine’s State Planning Office praised DOC for this plan, which he accurately predicted would “forever change the way Maine people purchase fuel oil and kerosene.”
 This was also the year when DOC introduced another innovative product to the people of Aroostook County known as radiant floor heating systems.

-In 1991, DOC introduced the DOC CARD, a proprietary charge card offering 24-hour automated service at all DOC’s Place locations, and also assumed ownership of the Fort Kent Self-Serve car wash on Main Street.
+In 1991, DOC introduced the DOC CARD, a proprietary charge card offering 24-hour automated service at all DOC’s Place locations, and assumed ownership of the Fort Kent Self-Serve car wash on Main Street.
 The DOC’s Place CITGO station, with a state-of-the-art Touchless Plus Tunnel Wash, was built in 1992 on the corner of Hogan Road and Stillwater Avenue in Bangor.
 The following year, a convenience store was added to this location.

 Through the years, DOC’s heating oil business continued to expand with the purchase of Transark Oil Company in Ashland, James Oil Company of Oakfield, Paul’s Heating of Frenchville, Ouellette’s Fuel of Caribou, Porters Oil of Island Falls and Worcester Brothers in Lincoln.